Boleklolo/SpineOptic/README.md

 Warning!
 This might get flagged as malware for some reason.
 Please exclude it in your anti virus.
 I have no idea what causes that but I'll work on it.

 Created to learn C# and Windows Forms and also just to take care for our eyes and backs.
-Made with heart while Chłopcy Radarowcy player on loop. :)
 The app is low-weight and uses up to 42MB of RAM on idle.

 The app shows notifications for posture checks and 20/20/20 rule.